freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-06-rose-debugging.markdown

 p isSgForStatement(n)->get_file_info()->get_line()
 ```

 As mentioned before, the first for loop is on line 19, as confirmed by our debugging process.
+As a self exercise, you may want to continue the process to print the source code location of the second for loop.

 ## Useful Debugging Tips for Your Translators ##
 The above example shows a simple process of debugging a translator written for ROSE.
 Here, we describe some useful tips when debugging your own, larger translators.
 We will continue to use the same translator for illustration.